cdbk/cursor-defa/CONTRIBUTING.md

 - Contact the maintainer directly
 - Check existing issues and discussions

-Thank you for contributing to the Cursor Development Rules Collection!
+Thank you for contributing to the Cursor DEF-A Development Framework!